Oil and gas law in the United States: Jurisdiction

 In the U.S., extraction of oil and gas is generally regulated by the individual states through statutes and common law.
 Federal and constitutional law apply as well.

 Ownership

-In the United States, oil and gas rights to a particular parcel may be owned by private individuals, corporations, Indian tribes, or by local, state, or federal governments.
-Oil and gas rights extend vertically downward from the property line.
-Unless explicitly separated by a deed, oil and gas rights are owned by the surface landowner.
+In the United States, oil and gas can be owned by individuals, corporations, LLCs, partnerships, Indian tribes, or by local, state, or federal governments.

-Oil and gas rights offshore are owned by either the state or federal government and leased to oil companies for development.
+Oil and gas rights offshore are owned by either the state or federal government and can be leased to oil companies for development.
 The tidelands controversy involve the limits of state ownership.

-Although oil and gas laws vary by state, the laws regarding ownership prior to, at, and after extraction are nearly universal.

 Prior to and at extraction

 Because oil and gas are fluids, they may flow in the subsurface across property boundaries.
 In this way, an operator may permissibly extract oil and gas from beneath the land of another, if the extraction is lawfully conducted on his own property.
 An operator may not angle a well to penetrate beneath property not owned by or leased to him.

 The two conflicting legal doctrines covering oil and gas extraction are the rule of capture, and the correlative rights doctrine.
 Which of the doctrines applies in a particular case depends on state law, which varies considerably from state to state, or in the case of the federal offshore zone, on U.S. federal law.

 The rule of capture provides that an oil producer with a wellbore on his property is allowed to drain oil out from underneath his land—even if some of that oil originated from a neighbor's land, migrating to the oil producer's land through geologic forces or drainage.
 The rule of capture gives landowners an incentive to pump out oil as quickly as possible by accelerating operations or drilling multiple wells to capture the oil of their neighbors.
 Such practice may deplete the gas pressure needed to force oil from the ground, which will reduce the amount of oil available for recovery from that reservoir.
 State law often limits the rule of capture to protect correlative rights of neighboring owners.
 Government agencies and state oil and gas conservation commissions, such as the Texas Railroad Commission, have developed conservation laws which regulate extraction by individual owners to protect the rights of the mineral owners and to prevent economic and physical waste.